What causes high server load? Explaining how to identify areas under load

 My name is Ito and I am an infrastructure engineer.

-Last time, we introduced a "load average" that you can check when the server load increases.
+Last time, we introduced "load average," which can be checked when server load increases.

-Check server load on load average?
+How to check server load with load average?
 Beyond Blog

-Load average is a representation of processes waiting to be processed.
+The load average indicates the number of processes waiting to be processed.

-The higher the number, the more processes are waiting for processing, and the situation is "higher load."
+The higher the number, the more processes are waiting to be processed, indicating a "heavy load."

 • CPU processing cannot keep up